MartinWebDev/stan-test/README.md

 Webpack config is pretty basic, just setup in a way that will spit out the required files for this test's brief.

-# You should avoid using any other JS/CSS frameworks/libraries.

-I feel I must professionally disagree.
+# Minor exceptions to avoiding 3rd party libraries

+Very small minor helper function have been included for the sake of saving time and so it does not appear as if I am plagerising someone else's work.
 If plenty of round wheels exist, why create a square one?\
 To this end, rather than re-writing some popular functionality I have chosen to use the following things and my reasoning why.
+The actual implementation of the requested functionality is, as you will see, still entirely my own work.
+These small helpers and hooks are merely time savers which I would have only written the same way as this anyway.
+I want to be open and transparent on this rather than risk the accusation that I simply copy/pasted those function.

 1. `usehook-ts` - Used to cut out unneccesary coding time for certain functionality.
 For example, we can make use of the useEventListener for detecting our keypres events.
+2. `classnames` - Tiny util helper function for binding css classes programatically.
-1. `express` - Kind of required in a way, since the test required using the fetch api.
+3. `express` - Kind of required in a way, since the test required using the fetch api.
 Could use an online service, but a local server for this data is simple enough to just include it here and that also allows for more control over how the data is queried and returned.

 # Overview of process